patrickbuckingham/fromscratch/readme.md

 # Web Development

-This file assumes you want a project that has finished React Class Components, but nothing more.
+This file assumes you want a project that has finished Functional Components, but nothing more.

 ## Getting Started

-Clone this project and checkout the branch 'react_setup'.
+Clone this project and checkout the branch 'function_components'.

 ### Prerequisites